relayr/zerostep/Readme.md

 Create a new instance.

 ### ZeroStep.prototype.register(module) -> ZeroStep(this)
-- module must have a *name* attribute and the methods *init* and *destroy*
+- module must have a *name* attribute and the method attribute *init*
-  - *name*: string with the name of the module
+  - *name* (string): name of the module
-  - *init*: is called to initialize the module with its context object and must return a non null/undefined value if optional *export* attribute is set
+  - *init* ((ctx) => {}) : is called to initialize the module with its context object and must return a non null/undefined value if optional *export* attribute is set
-  - *destroy*: is called to destroy the module with its context object as first and the return value of its init method as second argument
 - module has optional attributes
+  - *env* ([envDeclarations*]): a list which declares what environment variables this module needs
+    - must have attributes
+      - *name* (string): name of the environment variable
+    - optional attributes
+      - *hint* (string): helpful hint to be displayed when the environment variable is not set
+      - *valid* ((value) => boolean): valid is called with the actual value of the environment variable and must return true if the value is valid
+      - *default* (string|number): default value to be used if the environment variable is not provided
+      - *showValue* (boolean): show the actual value of the environment variable which will be provided to the module (defaults to true)
   - *export*: string which names the value returned by init
   - *imports*: an array of string names which named exports of other modules should be importet.
     _IMPORTANT: every name must have been registered in an *export* attribute before_
+  - *destroy*: is called to destroy the module with its context object as first and the return value of its init method as second argument

 *Note* The context object for init/destroy is created once for the init method and provided to the destroy method *Note* You can get a handle to destroy an object by just returning it from init - it will be provided to destroy w/o a need to export it